-Rating average A В С D CSR activities relating to community 1.47 1.75 1.78 1.52 CSR activities relating to customers 1.49 1.88 1.57 1.84 CSR activities relating to employees 1.22 1.00 1.30 1.56 CSR activities relating to environment 1.46 1.38 1.35 1.52 CSR activities relating to investors 1.54 1.75 1.57 1.76 CSR activities relating to suppliers 1.56 2.25 1.62 1.96 Over All CSR activities 1.18 2.13 1.35 1.48
+Rating average Α В С D CSR activities relating to community 1.47 1.75 1.78 1.52 CSR activities relating to customers 1.49 1.88 1.57 1.84 CSR activities relating to employees 1.22 1.00 1.30 1.56 CSR activities relating to environment 1.46 1.38 1.35 1.52 CSR activities relating to investors 1.54 1.75 1.57 1.76

+CSR activities relating to suppliers 1.56 2.25 1.62 1.96 Over All CSR activities 1.18 2.13 1.35 1.48

-To learn whether respondents planned to increase, decrease, or keep the same level of CSR expenditure between the pre- and post-regulation eras, a Likert scale question was developed (Likert, 1974).
+To learn whether respondents planned to increase, decrease, or keep the same level of CSR expenditure in the following five years, a Likert scale question was developed (Likert, 1974).
 Weighted averages are used to determine total scale scores.
 Values of 1 indicate an increase, 2 indicate status quo, and 3 indicate a decrease.
 The final result is obtained by dividing the total product by the total number of responses to a given statement.
 The purpose of the declarations is to compile data on corporate social responsibility (CSR) initiatives including stakeholders like workers, customers, investors, communities, and suppliers.

 Companies with a grade of A have a strong aim to raise CSR expenditure over the next five years, as seen by their low average grade.
 The vast majority of A-grade businesses are dedicated to CSR because they invested in them long before it was required of them, and they plan to raise their expenditure in this area in the future.
-Our data shows that C-corporations cut down on CSR spending just after required legislation was enacted, but this may be an exception, since many of these same businesses plan to grow their CSR budgets over the following five years.
-This data implies the decrease in CSR expenditure by C corporations in the first year after the new regulations took effective may be at least partly explained by a drop-off in economic growth seen at this time and may not be indicative of a longer-term trend.
+Our data shows that

+C-corporations cut down on CSR spending initially after the required legislation was enacted, but this may be an exception since many of these same businesses plan to increase their CSR budgets over the following years and may not be indicative of a longer-term trend.

-The B firms offer a counterexample to the C companies since they did not spend on CSR when it was optional for them, citing a lack of resources.
-Based on their comments, it seems that moving ahead, they will only be able to satisfy the bare minimum expenditure criteria.
-Several B corporations may have taken use of the loopholes provided by the 2013 Act in order to avoid making any CSR investments at all, which would explain the dismal level of CSR expenditure in 2013-2014.
-Companies in category D, like those in category B, did not invest in CSR prior to 2013 but are planning to start doing so.
+The B firms offer a counter-example to the C companies since they did not spend on CSR when it was optional for them, citing a lack of resources.
+Based on their comments, it seems that moving ahead, they will only be able to satisfy the bare expenditure criteria.
+Several corporations may have taken use of the loopholes provided by the 2013 Act in order to avoid making any CSR investments at all, which would explain the dismal level of CSR expenditure.
+Companies in Category D, like those in Category B, did not invest in CSR prior to 2013 but are planning to start doing so.
 The current state of facts leads us to the conclusion that the Indian government will continue to have difficulty convincing businesses to devote sufficient funds to CSR initiatives.